 Indian passport holders do not require a permit to visit and stay in the populated areas of Andaman Islands, including Havelock Island.
 However Indians are not allowed entry to the Nicobar chain of Islands.

 All foreign nationals require a Restricted Area Permit (RAP) over and above an Indian Visa to enter the Andaman Islands.
-The Indian Visa is to be obtained in your country of residence prior to arrival in India.
-All foreign nationals must ensure that their India Visa does NOT have a stamp that reads “Not valid for restricted areas” on it as these Islands fall under restricted zone laws.
+The Indian Visa is to be obtained in your country of residence prior to arrival in India, and your passport will need to be valid for a further 6 months beyond your expected date of travel.
+All foreign nationals must ensure that their India Visa does NOT have a SEPARATE STAMP that reads "Not valid for restricted areas" or "Entry to Restricted Areas not permitted". on it as these Islands fall under restricted zone laws.
 Should your visa have such a stamp, please contact the issuing visa authority before you travel and have a new visa issued to you as you will be denied entry to the Andaman Islands.
+However, do note that all Indian Visas carry a PRE-PRINTED note stating ‘Not valid for prohibited, restricted and cantonment areas’: this is standard and merely points out the requirement to get a Restricted Area Permit.

-On arrival, all foreign nationals are issued a Restricted Area Permit free of cost at the airport or port.
+On arrival, almost all foreign nationals (see exceptions below) with valid tourist visas are issued a Restricted Area Permit free of cost at the airport or port.
 The procedure is simple and takes about 20 minutes.
 The permit will allow you to stay for a period of 30 days only.
 This validity can be further extended in Port Blair or Havelock closer to the date of expiry by an additional 15 days provided you have proof of a return ticket.
 No further extensions are possible.

 Foreigners holding a valid entry permit into the Andaman Islands are allowed to visit and stay at municipal areas of Port Blair, Havelock, Long island, Neil island, the islands of South Andaman and Middle Andaman (excluding tribal reserved area - 5kms away from Constance bay to Luis Inlet bay - western coast tribal reserve), Baratang, Rangat, Mayabunder, Diglipur, North Passage Island, Little Andaman (excluding tribal reserve) and all islands in the Mahatma Gandhi Marine National Park except Boat Island, Hobday island, Twins islands, Tarmugli, Malay and Pluto island.
 Tourists can also visit Jolly Buoy island, South Cinque island, Redskin island, Mount Harriet, Madhuban, Ross island, Narcondam island, Interview island, Brother & Sister islands and Barren island during the day.
 (Visit to Barren island is restricted on board the vessel with no landing ashore).